1931-32 FA Cup

 The first yellow and blue kit appeared in 1963-64 and has been a popular choice ever since, alternating with all-white throughout the rest of the decade.

-In 1972, Chelsea turned out in red shirts for the first time along with green stockings.
-For the 1974-75 season Chelsea became one of the first teams to introduce a third kit, this in all-white with a broad vertical panel in red and green.
+In 1972, Chelsea turned out in red shirts with green stockings for the first time.
+For the 1974-75 season Chelsea introduced a third kit in all-white with a broad vertical panel in red and green.
 Yellow and blue returned in 1977 but the following season the blue became green and this combination lasted until 1981.

 When Le Coq Sportif took over from Umbro as Chelsea's kit partner, they introduced an elegant all-blue home kit with white pinstripes and red/white trim along with an identical change kit in yellow and blue and an all-white third choice strip.
 Between 1983 and 1985 Chelsea wore some adventurous kits with thin horizontal stripes.